mahadhitia/SQL-Data-Definition-Language-Project/README.md

 ## Conclusions

 Based on this project:
-- The database designed has the potential to solve Mahadhitia Commerce's business problem in terms of storing, organizing, and managing data.
+- The database designed has the potential to solve NovaMart's business problem in terms of storing, organizing, and managing data.
 - All table formats from spreadsheets have been converted into tables in SQL Server.
 - Constraints are helpful for applying rules to the corresponding columns.